pedrominicz/pedrominicz.github.io/.done/embedding-a-logic-programming-language-in-haskell.hs.md

       go t (Var x) = Just [(x, t)]
       go _ _ = Nothing

-Our terms are so simple that no recursion is needed!
+Our terms are so simple that we don't need recursion!

 `go` returns a new constraint or fails.
 It first checks if the two terms are equal.
 If they are, don't add a constraint.
 If one of them is a variable, add a constraint.
 We only reach the last clause if both terms are different atoms.
 Note that `go` only works because terms have been pruned beforehand.